 The first floor of Hanszen's Commons, also known as the Lower Commons, is always full of people doing problem sets together or cramming for exams, and is for sure our most social study environment, but also offers a small hangout area with a TV (great for Netflix study breaks!).

 Located in the 4th floor of Old Section, Hanszen's eclectic attic has tables, couches, and chalk board walls that are sure to help you work hard.

-Located in the Upper Commons, our computer room contains several free-to-use PC and Mac computers, as well as a black and white printer and a whiteboard.
+Located in Upper Commons, our computer room contains several free-to-use PC and Mac computers, as well as a printer and a whiteboard.

-Also in the Upper Commons, Hanszen's library has walls lined with books, ample natural lighting and even a chalk board.
+Also in Upper Commons, Hanszen's library has walls lined with books, ample natural lighting, and even a chalk board.

 Apart from the main Upper Commons space, we have two study rooms with tables, whiteboards, and projectors.

 Next to the Upper Commons study rooms is our very own music practice room.
 We have soundproof walls, music stands, several keyboards, guitars, and a drumset.
 Feel free to shred at 3AM.

 Use this form to reserve a Hanszen common space.
 NOTE: If you are throwing a private party, do not use this form.
 Fill out the Private Event Registration form instead.